 Talia Harvey, Co-Founder and Treasurer

-Talia Harvey, age 17, started Debbie’s Treasure Chest when she was just 7 years old.
+Talia Harvey, age 19, started Debbie’s Treasure Chest when she was just 7 years old.
 She has received the JFK Making a Difference Award for her work.
 She has recently started the Susan Paul Sirkman Leadership Program, where she has recruited over 20 middle schoolers to participate.
 She has received numerous governmental citations from United States Senators Kerry, Markey and Warren, Congresswoman Niki Tsongas, State Senators Baddour and Ives, Representative Campbell, and Mayors Manzi and Zanni.
 She received the National AXA Scholarship, the Comcast Leadership Award the College Club Scholarship for her work.
-Talia acts as the Treasurer of Harvey Girls, Inc. Talia will attend the University of Massachusetts, Amherst in the Commonwealth Honors College and the Isenberg School of Business.
+Talia attends the University of Massachusetts, Amherst in the Commonwealth Honors College and the Isenberg School of Business.